An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx

 Figure~\ref{fig:ir_echo} shows dust temperature as a function of distance from the SN, $r_{\rm dust}$ expected from IR echo, assuming two values of $L_{\rm SN}$ from the shock cooling ($L = 4\times 10^{42} \ \rm erg\, s^{-1}$, 10,000 K), the SN peak ($2.5\times 10^{42} \ \rm erg\, s^{-1}$, 7000 K) shown in dashed and solid lines, respectively \citep{Zou2025, Xi2025}.
-We also plot a dash-dotted line for the case that the SN peak is only $1\times 10^{42} \ \rm erg\, s^{-1}$, which is consistent with our observed temperature.
-This could be the case if the host extinction found by \citet{Zou2025, Xi2025} is overestimated.
-We assume $a = 0.1 \mu$m carbonaceous dust to be consistent with our dust fit.
+We also plot a dash--dotted line for the case that the SN peak is only $1\times 10^{42} \ \rm erg\, s^{-1}$, which is consistent with our observed temperature.
+This could be the case if the host extinction found by \citet{Zou2025, Xi2025} is overestimated. {We note that if the distance to the SN is 13.8 Mpc assumed in this paper, as opposed to 11.3 Mpc in \citet{Zou2025, Xi2025}, the luminosity would be even higher, leading to a higher expected IR echo dust temperature.
+The assumed distance, however, does not affect the observed temperature, only the dust mass.
+Thus, it does not strongly affect our results.} We assume $a = 0.1 \ \mu$m carbonaceous dust to be consistent with our dust fit.
 The dotted line shows the dust sublimation radius ($r_{\rm subl}$) out to which all dust grains are heated by the shock cooling peak beyond the assumed sublimation temperature of 2000 K and destroyed.
 The dust parameters from our fit, both the optically thick and thin cases, are shown.
-In addition, we plot the light radii $r_{\rm light} = c(t-t_{\rm explosion, peak})$ at the epochs of observations for the optically thin dust, and also the focal length of the echo paraboloid, $c(t-t_{\rm peak}/2$
+In addition, we plot the light radii $r_{\rm light} = c(t-t_{\rm explosion, peak})$ at the epochs of observations for the optically thin dust, and also the focal length of the echo paraboloid, $c(t-t_{\rm peak}/2).$